Roenbaeck/sim-loyalty/README.md

 ## Tips

-- **Start with default values** to understand model behavior
+- **Start with presets** to quickly understand the model and see realistic parameters
+- **Save multiple scenarios** to compare strategies ("Optimistic", "Conservative", "Current")
-- **Use real data**: The curve fitting feature works best with 6-12+ months of data
+- **Use real data**: The curve fitting works best with 6-12+ months of cohort data
-- **Validate assumptions**: Compare model output with your actual metrics
-- **Iterate**: Adjust segment percentages to better match observed patterns
+- **Visual validation**: Light blue dots show how well your model fits actual data
+- **Export for presentations**: Download charts as PNG for stakeholder meetings
+- **Share with colleagues**: Use shareable links to discuss assumptions as a team
-- **Experiment**: Test "what-if" scenarios by varying acquisition or churn rates
+- **Experiment freely**: Test "what-if" scenarios - your saved sets are always available

 ## License